How To Pay Less For Your Service – Get Lower Cell Phone Bill

 If you’re at home a lot, why are you paying for unlimited data?
-Connect to your home wifi when you’re at home.
+Connect to your home wifi when you’re at home with your phone.
 This means that you’ll use your 3 or 4G much less making you able to lower your data plan.
-Usually the lower you take the data the less you pay.
+Usually, the lower you take the data the less you will take care of.
 If you’re really looking to save, do away with your data plan altogether.

-These days, most companies offer friends and family plans.
+These days, most companies offer friends and family plans with a phone.
 You can usually save quite a bit by grouping your plans together.
 Before you do this though, be sure to consider how much data, talk time and texts the group will have to share between each other.
-Once you’ve figured out the allowances, set one person to manage the account and pay them when your bill is due.
-They’ll pay the cell company and you’ll save big.
+Once you’ve figured out the allowances, set one person to manage the account and give them when your bill is due.
+They’ll pay the cell phone company and you’ll save big.

-Brand and company loyalty can destroy your budget.
-If you’re near the end of your contract, start shopping competitors for better deals.
+Brand and company loyalty can destroy your budget with a phone.
+If you’re near the end of your contract, start shopping for competitors for better deals.
 If another company can give you a better deal, don’t be afraid to make the switch.
 You can easily port your number and you’ll loosen your budget some.

-Prepaid cells have come a long way since they were first introduced.
+Prepaid cell phones have come a long way since they were first introduced.
 These days you can have the same, high tech phones that contract phones have, get unlimited talk, text and data and do it all at a fraction of the cost.
 Straight Talk, Boost Mobile, Tracfone, and Virgin Mobile are the biggest prepaid companies on the market, but regular providers like AT&T and T-Mobile also offer pretty decent prepaid plans.
-When you’re looking at lowering your bill, pre-paid may be the way you need to go.
+When you’re looking at lowering your bill, pre-paid may be the way you need to go for phones.